Half a hectare, 18-level ex-council HQ sold for just $3m: Panuku's plan revealed

 The balance is due once the deal with developer John Love is finished and the apartments are completed, he indicated.

-Councillor Mike Lee says the building has been empty for half a decade and demanded a full investigation into why it remains unused after it was sold for a $300m development project which has never eventuated.
+Lee said the building had been empty for half a decade and demanded a full investigation into why it remains unused after it was sold for a $300m development project which has never eventuated.

 Christine Fletcher, another councillor, has also criticised the deal saying supports Lee.
 She said the CAB "has been empty for about five years and it's shameful, an outrage, unthinkable that this has happened".